 Bright We Burn is a part of the And I Darken collection.

-The tumultuous, edge-of-your-seat conclusion to the New York Times bestselling AND I DARKEN series--the epic saga that reads like Game of Thrones . . . if it were set in the Ottoman Empire.
+The tumultuous, edge-of-your-seat conclusion to the New York Times bestselling And I Darken series.
 Who will live?
 Who will die?
 And who will rule triumphant?

-Haunted by the sacrifices he made in Constantinople, Radu is called back to the new capital.
+Haunted over the unknown fates of Nazira and Cyprian, Radu is called back to the new capital.
 Mehmed is building an empire, becoming the sultan his people need.
 But Mehmed has a secret: as emperor, he is more powerful than ever . . . and desperately lonely.
-Does this mean Radu can finally have more with Mehmed . . . and would he even want it?
+Does this mean Radu can finally have more with Mehmed . . . and does he even want it?

 An Excerpt fromBright We Burn